 Transfer students applying for admission to Durham Tech must meet all admissions requirements for their chosen program.
 However, some programs may waive placement testing if the applicant has previously completed college-level math or English courses.
-Students should consult an academic advisor before taking placement tests or enrolling in courses.
+Students should consult an academic advisor during walk-in hours before taking placement tests or enrolling in courses.
 Also see the Transcript Evaluation section of the website.

 Students currently enrolled in another college may take university transferable courses at Durham Tech to transfer to their home college.
 These visiting students are not eligible for course substitution, credit by examination, financial aid, or veteran’s benefits; and they do not qualify for academic recognition (President’s List or Dean’s List).
 Documentation of prior course work or testing is required to enroll in courses with prerequisites.